 A program fee will be charged to all students at the beginning of each semester.
-The program fee covers the use of the library, post office box rental, use of the athletic facilities, registration expenses, email access in the library and computer labs, computer network access and supply fees associated with many courses.
+The program fee covers the use of the library, post office box rental, use of the athletic facilities, registration expenses, email access in the library and computer labs, computer network access, admission to Intercollegiate games and supply fees associated with many courses.
 The program fee will vary according to the student's major as expenses for each major differ greatly.
-The fee also covers Concert, Opera & Drama Series Tickets for students who are enrolled in at leas 6 credit hours.
+The fee also covers Concert, Opera & Drama Series Tickets for students who are enrolled in at least 6 credits.
 All privileges covered by the program fee are forfeited for the remainder of the year if a student withdraws from school for any reason.